 Welcome to Valencia airport before we head to our hotel in Villalba de la Sierra.
-After check-in, we will walk around our hotel located beside the Júcar river to see a waterwheel and the riparian forest, which is home to the Golden Oriole, Cetti’s Warbler and Woodpeckers.
-In addition, we will look out over the hotel’s fishing preserve for native fishes and Otters after having dinner.
+After check-in, we will walk around our hotel located beside the Júcar river to see a waterwheel and the riparian forest, which is home to Golden Oriole, Cetti’s, and Garden Warbler among other birds.
+We will also take the opportunity to see a nice variety of wild orchids such as the Narrow-leave Hellboline, White Hellboline, and Early-spider orchid to name a few.

-We will stop 20 minutes before reaching Belmonte to discover an eco-friendly game preserve that is teeming with wildlife where we might enjoy superb views of Eagle Owls.
+We will stop 20 minutes before reaching Belmonte to discover an eco-friendly game preserve that is teeming with wildlife.
+If we have the same luck as in previous years, where we might enjoy superb views of Eagle Owls.
+Besides, the state holds a breeding pair of Booted Eagle and Short-toed Eagle.

-Then we will continue our journey to our hotel, a 18th century house .
+Then we will continue our journey to our hotel, an 18th-century house.
 During the afternoon we will enjoy a visit to the Belmonte castle and the old town (optional).
-Later we will walk through the farmland near the castle searching for Little Owl, Rock Sparrow, Bee-eater, Hoopoe, Thekla and Crested Larks.
+Later we will walk through the farmland near the castle searching for Little Owl, Rock Sparrow, Bee-eater, Hoopoe, Thekla, and Crested Larks.

-To finish the day we will visit the 18th century windmills in Mota del Cuervo and a brackish lagoon where we will look for Gull-billed Tern, White-headed Duck, Black-winged Stilt, etc. This beautiful landscape will remind us of the most famous book written in Spanish, Don Quixote de la Mancha.
+To finish the day we will visit the 18th-century windmills in Mota del Cuervo and a brackish lagoon where we will look for Gull-billed Tern, White-headed Duck, Black-winged Stilt, and Pin-tailed Sandgrouses.
+This beautiful landscape will remind us of the most famous book written in Spanish, Don Quixote de la Mancha.

 This Biosphere Reserve is a paradise for waders and wildfowl as we will discover.
-The main population of some endangered species, such as the White-headed Duck and the Marbled Duck, are based in La Mancha Humeda.
-Another species that can be observed are Black-necked Grebe, Kentish plover, Little and Cattle Egret, Short-toed Lark, White Stork, Spoonbill, Bearded Tit, Red-Crested Pochard, Greater Flamingo, etc.
+The main population of some endangered wildfowl, such as the White-headed Duck.
+Other species that can be observed are Black-necked Grebe, Kentish plover, Little and Cattle Egret, White Stork, Spoonbill, Purple Heron, Bearded Tit, Red-Crested Pochard, Greater Flamingo, and the colorful Roller.

-Now it is time to drive you back to the airport.
+Time to leave toward the airport but before that, we will make a stop in Cuenca city to pay a visit to the Hanging Houses.
 The spare time in between flights could be spent in the Albufera de Valencia Natural Park.

-This is a flexible tour and can be adapted to the client’s preferences, i.e. a tour just focus on wildlife or mixing Spanish heritage and wildlife.
-Trip report here
+This is a flexible tour and can be adapted to the client’s preferences, i.e. a tour just focus on natural history, butterflies or only in birds.
+Wildlife Trip report here.
+Should you have any questions, please do not hesitate to contact us.

 1 person/ 2 people, please ask for a budget